-Therefore the bluer the feet, the more mate is considered more attractive.
+Therefore, the bluer the feet, the more attractive they are.
 A Blue-footed Boobie rarely vocalizes at sea except for occasional guttural braying sounds when squabbling over prey.
 Females and young nesting birds make hoarse quacking sounds (whistling).
 Also, Immature birds and females have a hoarse, ducklike call

 The booby species are thought to take their name from the Spanish word (bobo), which means “stupid, clown, and Fool”.
 Because the blue-footed booby is clumsy on land and regarded as foolish for their apparent fearlessness of humans.
 Blue feet also indicate the current health condition of a booby, thus, the feet are rapid and honest indicators of a booby’s current level of nourishment.

 These impressively beautiful feet birds live off the western coasts of Central and South America.
 The Galápagos Islands population includes about half of all breeding pairs of blue-footed boobies.
-The female bird is somewhat more significant than the male and can measure up to 90 cm long with a wingspan of up to 1.5 m and weighs 1.5 kg.
+The female bird is somewhat more significant than the male and can measure up to 90 cm long, have a wingspan of up to 1.5 m and weigh 1.5 kg.
 The female is slightly larger than the male.
-Similar to other boobies the blue-foot nest on land at night.
+Similar to other boobies, the blue-foot nests on land at night.

-Blue-Footed Booby is flown in search of seafood and may fly far out to sea keeping an eye out for schools of small fish in cooperative groups such as sardines, anchovies, mackerel, and flying fish.
-These seabirds are exceptional divers, fold their long wings back around their streamlined bodies and plunge into the water from as high as 24 meters and swim underwater in search of their prey.
-Even, they can also dive from a sitting position on the water’s surface.
+Blue-Footed Booby is flown in search of seafood and may fly far out to sea, keeping an eye out for schools of small fish in cooperative groups such as sardines, anchovies, mackerel, and flying fish.
+These seabirds are exceptional divers, fold their long wings back around their streamlined bodies, plunge into the water from as high as 24 meters and swim underwater in search of their prey.
+Even so, they can also dive from a sitting position on the water’s surface.
 These birds hit the water around 97 km/h and have the ability to go to depths of 25 meters below the water’s surface.

-Both sexes start breeding between 1 to 6 years.
+Both sexes start breeding between 1 and 6 years old.
 The blue-footed booby usually lays 1 to 3 eggs at a time, and they’re very caring to their chicks and use their webbed feet to cover and keep them warm.
-Both males and females take turns incubating the eggs, and the incubation period is falling between 41 to 45 days.
+Both males and females take turns incubating the eggs, and the incubation period falls between 41 and 45 days.
 Both male and female birds share parental responsibilities.

 There is a variation of up to three years between females and males that fledged during the same season.
 The colony appears to have no shortage of nest sites, and both sexes are unlikely to postpone breeding because there is no potential partner.
 In most cases, boobies do not reproduce until they have mastered advanced foraging skills.